agkj/Springboot_demo/README.md

 # Springboot_demo

-A simple Java Springboot project that implements Springboot RESTful APIs to perform/execute HTTP methods such as GET, POST, PUT and DELETE through the use of Postman.
+This project utilizes the Springboot framework to implement RESTful APIs to perform/execute HTTP methods such as GET, POST, PUT and DELETE through the use of Postman.